-1. Back up all important data before you make changes to drives.

-2. Read "Installation Guidelines" on page 23 to ensure that you work safely.

-Note: If one or more NVMe solid-state drives are to be removed, disable them beforehand in OS.
+- 1. Back up all important data before you make changes to the drives. - 2.
+Read "Installation Guidelines" on page 23 to ensure that you work safely. - 3.
+If one or more NVMe solid-state drives are to be removed, it is recommended to disable them beforehand via the operating system.